Responsible University Official: Vice Provost for Research

 C. Appointment of the Investigation Committee

-The RIO will consult the following: the Vice President for Research, the chairs of the Executive Committee and Research Committee of the University Faculty Senate, and (in any –MFA related case) the MFA Representative, and will appoint an investigation committee and the committee chair following notification to the respondent that an investigation is planned.
+The RIO will consult the following: the Vice Provost for Research, the chairs of the Executive Committee and Research Committee of the University Faculty Senate, and (in any –MFA related case) the MFA Representative, and will appoint an investigation committee and the committee chair following notification to the respondent that an investigation is planned.
 The investigation committee will consist of at least three individuals who do not have real or apparent conflicts of interest in the case, are unbiased, and have the necessary expertise to evaluate the evidence and issues related to the allegations, interview the principals and key witnesses, and conduct the investigation.
 These individuals may be scientists, administrators, subject matter experts, lawyers, or other qualified persons, and they may be from inside or outside the university.

 The RIO will ordinarily notify the respondent of the proposed committee membership within five business days of its appointment.
-If the respondent objects to one or more members of the investigation committee, the respondent will submit a written objection to the RIO, the Vice President for Research, the chairs of the Executive Committee and Research Committee of the University Faculty Senate, and (in any MFA related case) the MFA Representative.
+If the respondent objects to one or more members of the investigation committee, the respondent will submit a written objection to the RIO, the Vice Provost for Research, the chairs of the Executive Committee and Research Committee of the University Faculty Senate, and (in any MFA related case) the MFA Representative.
 Such objection shall be submitted within five business days of receipt of notification of composition of the committee.
-The Provost, after considering the views of the RIO, the Vice President for Research, the chairs of the Executive Committee and Research Committee of the University Faculty Senate, and (in any MFA related case) the MFA Representative, will determine whether to replace the challenged member with a qualified substitute within five business days after receipt of the written objection.
+The Provost, after considering the views of the RIO, the Vice Provost for Research, the chairs of the Executive Committee and Research Committee of the University Faculty Senate, and (in any MFA related case) the MFA Representative, will determine whether to replace the challenged member with a qualified substitute within five business days after receipt of the written objection.

 D. Charge to the Committee and the First Meeting